Skip to main content

 5. Download Kaspi.kz app and activate

-IIN (Individual Identification Number): Required for banking, contracts, and many services.
+IIN (Individual Identification Number).
+Required for banking, contracts, and many services.
 Get it at any TSON (public service center) in 1 business day for free.
 Since February 2024, it can also be obtained remotely through Kazakh embassies abroad.

-EDS (Electronic Digital Signature): Needed for government services and online business registration.
+EDS (Electronic Digital Signature).
+Needed for government services and online business registration.
 Requires IIN first.
 Must be obtained in person at TSON or through an embassy.
 Valid for 1 year.

 A family of four (two adults, two children) can live in Kazakhstan for $2,000-3,500/month including a 2-3 bedroom apartment, kindergarten or school, food, and all utilities.
-State kindergartens cost $40-50/month.
-Private kindergartens range from $150-500/month.
-International schools (Haileybury, Miras, QSI) charge $7,000-35,000/year depending on grade level.

 Kazakhstan is increasingly attractive for families relocating from more expensive countries.
 Both visa programs (Neo Nomad and B9-1) allow family members.
-Astana is particularly appealing for families because of newer housing stock with family-friendly infrastructure.

 Kindergartens (Ages 2-6)